jesperberth/automationclass/lab01/lab1.md

 In this session we will install ansible on server ansible, and connect to linux - server1 and windows - server3

+We will use server ansible to run the first part of the training

-Ansible is a Python based program, we will install python in a Python Virtuelenv, in which we can isolate the python version and modules from the system.
+Ansible is a Python based program, we will install python in a Python Virtuelenv, in which we can isolate the python version and modules from the system python.

 ## Prepare